acariaC/oldb-mensa-py/README.md

 ## TBD:
  - make sure that Siri can access the output through a shortcut
- - add special alerts for 'Bayrische Creme' and 'Germknödel mit Kirschfüllung'
+ - add special alerts for personal favorite menu items
  - add selection within Terminal for 'Uhlhornsweg', 'Wechloy'